Ria424/developers-animatesdk-docs/index.md

 #### Description

-The ActionsPanel object, which represents the currently displayed Actions panel, is a property of the Animate object (see [Flash.actionsPanel](./Flash_object/Flash.md)).
+The ActionsPanel object represents the currently displayed Actions panel.

+It is a property of the [Flash object](./Flash_object/Flash_summary.md) and can be accessed by [Flash.actionsPanel](./Flash_object/Flash.md).

 #### Method summary